trickstercache/trickster/docs/developer/discovery-providers.md

   (the kubernetes provider uses 250ms).
 Per-ALB damping (`alb.discovery.debounce_window`) layers on top; your debounce protects against event storms, not policy flapping.
-- **Lifecycle.** `Subscribe` may be called before or after `Start` (pre-Start subscriptions launch when `Start` runs). `Stop` and the `Start` context both terminate everything; handlers must never be called after `Stop` returns.
-The returned unsubscribe func must stop that subscription's resources without affecting others — give each subscription its own context derived from the discoverer's, and make sure any blocking shutdown (e.g. client-go's `factory.Shutdown`) is preceded by that context's cancellation.
+- **Lifecycle.** The `Lifecycle` handles subscribe-before/after-Start
+  ordering, teardown fan-out, and unsubscribe isolation; your runner's obligations are that `Launch` honors its context, `Stop` is idempotent and prevents further emission (stop your `Emitter`), and any blocking shutdown (e.g. client-go's `factory.Shutdown`) is preceded by canceling the context that its goroutines watch.
 - **Control plane only.** Goroutines, channels and callbacks are fine here; nothing in a provider may run on the request hot path.
 Handlers should be treated as non-blocking (the ALB manager just takes a mutex